 "How To" Video Gallery - Double Roller Blinds

-DIY made easy!
-We have created this video gallery to centralise all the information you need to Measure, Order and Install your Roller Blinds.
-Plus some valuable trouble shooting videos
+We have created this video gallery to centralise all the information you need to understand, measure, order & install your Double Roller Blinds.

 Michael shows you just how simple and easy it is to install your chain driven roller blinds for an inside mount where the blind is positioned inside the window recess.
 Michael takes you through the key points to help you understand the components, demonstrates the flexible options of the pin end, shows you the bracket positionings and ensure you always have a 1.5 mm float when your blind is installed for the perfect installation.
 He shows you how to position the stop ball and installation tips for your child safety cleat.

 Michael demonstrates the simple step to easily remove your roller blind from its bracket.
 He explains the pin end in detail, how it operates from the neutral position, how it retracts and how it can also reach out to a bracket if required.
-To remove your blind, turn the large clear wheel at the neutral end (opposite end to the chain drive) of your roller blind anti clockwise.
+To remove your blind, turn the large clear wheel at the pin end (opposite end to the chain drive) of your roller blind anti-clockwise.
 This action will retract the male pin inward and the blind will slide out of the bracket.
 IMPT - Please note - if you turn the pin end in a clockwise direction the pin end will extend, resulting in your blind fitting tighter within the brackets.
 Always turn the wheel in an anti-clockwise direction to remove your roller blinds.

 Michael explains the 5 key reasons why a roller blind chain would break.